matthewdargan/ghlink/README.md

 `ghlink -s text file` prints a link to lines matching text in file.
 If text is ‘-’, the standard input is used.

-The `git` program must be on the system's PATH environment variable.

 ## Examples

 Print a link to README.md: